Punxsutawney, Pennsylvania: History

 Shawnee wigwam villages once occupied this site on the Mahoning Creek.
-The first settlement that included non-indigenous people was in 1772, when Reverend John Ettwein, a Moravian Church missionary, arrived with a band of 241 Christianized Delaware Indians.
+The first settlement that included non-indigenous people was established in 1772, when Reverend John Ettwein, a Moravian Church missionary, arrived with a band of 241 christianized Lenape.
 Swarms of gnats plagued early settlers and their livestock for years, and are blamed for Ettwein's failure to establish a permanent settlement there.
-The clouds of biting gnats eventually drove the Indians away.
+The clouds of biting gnats eventually drove the indigenous people away.

-The Indians called the insects ponkies (living dust and ashes), and called their village Ponkis Utenink (land of the ponkies), from which the present name Punxsutawney evolved.
-One legend about the origin of the term ponkies concerned an old Indian sorcerer-hermit who was said to have long terrorized Indians in the region.
+The indigenous people called the insects ponkies (living dust and ashes), and called their village Ponkis Utenink (land of the ponkies), from which the present name Punxsutawney evolved.
+One legend about the origin of the term ponkies concerned an old indigenous sorcerer-hermit who was said to have long terrorized indigenous people in the region.
 Eventually he was killed, his body burned, and his ashes were cast to the wind.
 According to the story, the ashes were transformed into minute living things that infested the swamp land.
-Another story about the source of the term asserted that the Indians compared the insect bites to burns caused by sparks or hot ashes.
+Another story about the source of the term asserted that the indigenous people compared the insect bites to burns caused by sparks or hot ashes.

 The area was originally settled by the Lenape Indian tribe, and a more definitive source says the name Punxsutawney derives from a Native name in the Lenape language, Unami: Punkwsutènay, which translates to "town of the sandflies" or "town of the mosquitoes" (punkwës- 'mosquito' + -utènay 'town').

 Alternatively, the name is said to come from another Unami term, Put'schisk'tey, which means "poison vine."
 The Shawnee and Delaware left Pennsylvania and had settled in Ohio by the end of the American Revolution.